 4) Zip Wires

-This is recent development in North Wales but oh wow have we got a great selection of zip wires for you!
+One of the main reasons that North Wales has become the adventure capital of Europe.
+Boy have we got a great selection of zip wires for you!
 We have overground wires (including the longest wire in Europe) and underground zip wires.

 The latest phenomenon seems to be this plunge into darkness zip wire.
 Not sure if I’m brave enough to do it!